johnssproul/RepeatProfiler/README.md

 The directory name includes a time stamp of when the run was started.
 In the directory you will find 3 folders (mapping_log_files not shown here), the primary output folder with a time stamp and 'temp'. temp contains program intermidate files, so can help us trace errors if there's an issue you can't track down on your own.
 The 'mapping_log_files' folder (not shown) has the logfile from Bowtie2 which can be useful for troubleshooting problems with your input references, reads, or non-default mapping parameters.
 ![](https://github.com/johnssproul/RepeatProfiler/raw/master/pics_readme/photo2.PNG)

-The time-stamped output folder had the bulk of the program output:
+The time-stamped folder has the bulk of the program output:

 Here there will be one folder for each refrence named *(refname)_output* which have output related to that reference.
 We will get to that soon.